-For DACA clients who do not have a qualifying relative or employer sponsor, consider whether they qualify to enter the 2022 Diversity Immigrant Visa Program once the online registration period opens in the fall of 2021.
-Was the client or client's spouse born in a country whose natives qualify to enter the lottery?
+Consider whether DACA clients who do not have a qualifying relative or employer sponsor may qualify to enter the Diversity Immigrant Visa Program (or "diversity lottery") for which electronic registration on the Department of State's website opens each fall.
+Was the client or client's spouse born in a country whose natives qualify to enter the diversity lottery?
 Alternatively, was one of the client's parents born in an eligible country?
 An applicant may be charged to a parent's country of birth if neither parent was a resident of their son or daughter's country of birth at the time the child was born.
 To qualify, the applicant will also need a high school diploma or its equivalent or at least two years of work experience in an occupation requiring at least two years of training or experience.
 DACA recipients who qualified for DACA based on having graduated from high school or obtained a GED will be able to meet the education requirement of the DV program.

-If the client already entered the 2021 diversity lottery and is selected, he or she must be issued an immigrant visa or have an adjustment application approved by Sept.
-30, 2021.
+Clients who are selected in the diversity lottery must be issued an immigrant visa or have an adjustment application approved by Sept.
+30 of the applicable fiscal year.
 Remember that diversity lottery selectees who want to adjust status here in the United States, must meet the criteria to adjust status under the requirements of 245(a) or 245(i).